Natalius Pigai

-Natalius Pigai (born 25 December 1975) is an Indonesian politician serving as the Minister of Human Rights in President Prabowo Subianto's Red and White Cabinet since 2024.
+Natalius Pigai (born 25 December 1975) is an Indonesian politician who has been serving as the Minister of Human Rights in President Prabowo Subianto's Red and White Cabinet since 2024.
 From 2012 to 2017, he was a member of the National Commission on Human Rights.
-His experience in the Transmigration Ministry started as a parking attendant and became an honorary officer in the ministry.
-He started his career after becoming a civil servant and held echelon positions and leadership of the National Human Rights Commission until he became Minister of Justice on 24 October 2024.
-During a meeting with the House of Representative in 15 September 2025, he claimed that he is a member of the Gerindra Party, albeit not as a card-carrying member.
+His experience in the Transmigration Ministry began as a parking attendant, and he became an honorary officer in the ministry.
+He started his career after becoming a civil servant and held echelon positions and the leadership of the National Human Rights Commission until he became the Minister of Justice on 24 October 2024.
+During a meeting with the House of Representative on 15 September 2025, he claimed that he was a member of the Gerindra Party, albeit not as a card-carrying member.

 Early life

-Natalius Pigai was on 25 December 1975 in Enarotali, Paniai, Irian Jaya (now West Papua).
+Natalius Pigai was born on the 25th of December 1975 in Enarotali, Paniai, Irian Jaya (now Central Papua).
 He attended senior high school at SMA Negeri 1 Wamena and graduated in 1994.

 After completing his secondary education, he continued his studies at the Yogyakarta College of Village Community Development (STPMD "APMD"), earning a Bachelor of Government Science (S.I.P.) degree in 1999.